Forget the Alps – here are some of our favourite lesser-known ski resorts from around the world.Read more...

 Wine is absolutely central to the Georgian lifestyle and to their self-image, and everyone (especially men) drinks large quantities and will want you to do the same.
 In theory Georgians drink red wines in winter, and whites in summer, but in practice it’s hard to tell the difference, as even ‘red’ (literally ‘black’ or shavi) wines may in fact be straw-coloured.
+There are lots of amber or orange wines, made with white varietals but with the skins, seeds and stalks left in contact for up to six months, producing something with tannin that's more like a red and is great with food.
 Most families make their own, storing it in kvevri, large sealed clay vessels set into the floor of a room known as the marani.
 In every ancient site you visit, such as Vardzia or Uplistsikhe, there’ll be a marani or three.

 Vodka is drunk in Georgia, but far less than in Russia and the other Slav countries; the national spirit is chacha, a firewater made at home, as a rule from grain, although in Svaneti, where grain doesn’t grow, they use bread instead!

 Finding somewhere to sleep can be a problem in some towns.
 Many of the older Soviet-period hotels have been used to accommodate Georgian refugees from Abkhazia, and although many of these have since moved on, there are others who have settled in for the duration as they pay just a peppercorn rent.
 However, even some of these hotels usually have a few rooms available for travellers, while many have been totally emptied of refugees to allow renovation.
 Thankfully, there are now many new, better hotels, especially in Tbilisi.
 Many of those on the Black Sea, in resorts such as Kobuleti, are well up to European standards, while those in remoter areas such as Svaneti and Tusheti are more basic, although this is compensated for by the ambience.